9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

     where elfMagic = L.pack [0x7f, 0x45, 0x4c, 0x46]
 ```

-We import the `ByteString` modules using Haskell\'s *qualified import*
+We import the `ByteString` modules using Haskell's *qualified import*
 syntax, the `import qualified` that we see above.
 This lets us refer to
 a module with a name of our choosing.

-For instance, when we want to refer to the lazy `ByteString` module\'s
+For instance, when we want to refer to the lazy `ByteString` module's
 `take` function, we must write `L.take`, since we imported the module
 under the name `L`.
 If we are not explicit about which version of e.g.
 `take` we want, the compiler will report an error.